cswelham/Brute-Force-Cryptography-Project/README.md

 The COMPX502 Group Project is a computer program which can be used to both encrypt and decrypt messages involving the examples of cryptosystems that have been introduced in the course.

 Our computer program is written in *python* and has command line functionality.
+To use the program, run the main_driver.py file and follow the prompts.

 Our computer program implements the following cryptosystems:
    - ElGamel